ballerburg9005/echolocation-game/README.md

 This prototype was mainly written for baseline comparison purposes, to determine how well echolocation can work with highly accurate simulated sound waves.

 Please beware that there is no scientifically established fool-proof method to simulate sound wave reflections accurately.
-And more can be done, such as multi-spectral reflection dynamics, which I found to be overkill for a prototype.
+And more can be done, such as multi-spectral reflection dynamics, which I found to be overkill for a prototype (I tried it and each frequency doubles compute, maxing out my 3090 with 3 frequencies).
 Testing was mainly done on the basis of what impression it made to me while listening, and how well it triggered my own limited ability of echolocation.
 I was mainly trusting in Grok-3's incredible levels of proficiency with the subject and algorithms used, without any strict formal and scientific evaluation.

 ## Vison for the future